machellerogden/the-rules-engine/README.md

   - `reduce`: Processes each new fact incrementally
   - `retract`: Handles fact removal (optional, for future use)
   - `convert`: Transforms the state before testing (optional, defaults to identity)
-  - `test`: Tests whether the accumulation should trigger the rule
+  - `test`: Tests whether the accumulation should trigger the rule (optional, defaults to always true)

 Built-in incremental helpers are available:
 ```js